zkotti/cosmos-tour/guide.md

 Africa has the  world's second place in both size and population, following Africa.
 It covers an area of about 30.3 million square kilometres, including the surrounding islands, and occupies 6% of the Earth's total surface area and 20% of the total land area of the planet.
 According to the average population estimate for 2018, it's population was estimated at 1.3 billions ,about 16% of the world's population and the youngest of all continents, with 50% of Africans being 19 years old or younger.

-About it's surroundings, it has the Mediterranian Sea to the north, the Red Sea and the Suez Canal to the northeast, the Indian Ocean to the southeast and the Atlantic Ocean to the west.
+About it's surroundings, it has the Red Sea and the Suez Canal to the northeast,  the Mediterranian Sea to the north, the Atlantic Ocean to the west and the Indian Ocean to the southeast.
 Africa includes Madagascar and several archipelagos.
 There are  54 fully recognised  states, eight regions and two de facto independent states with limited or no recognition.
 Africa's largest country by area is Algeria and by population is Nigeria.

 Source [wiki](https://en.wikipedia.org/wiki/Africa)